2020 COVID-19 Response Awards

-The team of Minhaj Malmud and Brian Lindsay, both Apprentice Inspectors, Highways and Sewers at the Department of Transportation for their scrappy and effective development of an IT system now in use at the Department to identify and prioritize work to fix sidewalks.
-Mr. Malmud graduated from Louis D. Brandeis High School in New York, York.
+The team of Minhaj Mahmud and Brian Lindsay, both Apprentice Inspectors, Highways and Sewers at the Department of Transportation for their scrappy and effective development of an IT system now in use at the Department to identify and prioritize work to fix sidewalks.
+Mr. Mahmud graduated from Louis D. Brandeis High School in New York, York.
 Mr. Lindsay received his Bachelor of Fine Arts from Savannah College of Art & Design.

 The team of Ramneet Kalra and David Tepel have reinvigorated the Department of Health and Mental Hygiene's oral health program.
 Through their efforts, there has been a six fold increase in school services since 2015, benefitting over 75,000 children.
 Ms. Kalra received her MBA, Master of Public Health, and undergraduate degrees from Stony Brook University, and is a DrPH candidate at Columbia University.
 Dr. Tepel received his D.M.D from Tufts University School of Dental Medicine and undergraduate degree from Brandeis University.